mia-platform/mlp/docs/50_deploy.md

 ## Resources application order

 By default resources to be deployed are applied in a [prechosen order](https://github.com/mia-platform/mlp/blob/main/pkg/resourceutil/sort.go) based on their `Kind`.
 It can be overridden by annotating the target resource with `mia-platform.eu/apply-before-kinds`.
 This annotation takes a comma-separated list of kinds for which the resource must be applied before.
+If some of the specified kinds is not managed in the default order listing they are ignored.
 Any resource having this annotation falls outside the kind-based sorting logic and therefore cannot be applied after other resources having in their `mia-platform.eu/apply-before-kinds` annotation its kind.
 Below there is an example of a resource that must be applied before `Pod`s and `Deployment`s:
 ``` yaml
 apiVersion: batch/v1